srg-ics-uplb/SRG-Bots/README.md

 `mavproxy.py --master udp:10.0.0.2:6000 --out 10.0.0.3:14550 --out
 127.0.0.1:14551`

-The command above should be executed in the Netbook.
+The command above should be executed on the Netbook.
 This will allow the Tablet to connect to port 14550 and DroneKit to port 14551.